Lego Indiana Jones: The Original Adventures: Marketing and release

 The full version of Lego Indiana Jones was released on 3 June 2008 in the United States and Canada for Microsoft Windows, PlayStation 2, PlayStation 3, PlayStation Portable (PSP), Xbox 360, Nintendo DS, and Wii platforms.
 A day later, Lego Indiana Jones was released in Australia, and on 6 June it was released in Europe.
 The Xbox 360 version is backward compatible with the Xbox One and the Xbox Series X/S, allowing users to play the game on newer consoles.
 Shortly prior to its release, the fourth instalment of the Indiana Jones film series, Indiana Jones and the Kingdom of the Crystal Skull, premiered.

 In October 2008, Microsoft released a Kung Fu Panda and Lego Indiana Jones bundle for Pro and Elite configurations of Xbox 360.
 The Mac OS X version of Lego Indiana Jones was internationally released on 28 November.
-The game, however, does not run on the Mac Mini computers, according to Macworld.
-Following its release, Lego Indiana Jones was made available on Steam on 8 July 2009, on Microsoft's Games on Demand digital distribution service on 27 November 2009, and on PlayStation Now in 2017.
+The game, however, does not run on the Mac Mini computers, according to the magazine Macworld.
+Following its release, Lego Indiana Jones was made available on the Steam digital distribution service on 8 July 2009, on Microsoft's Games on Demand digital distribution service on 27 November 2009, and on PlayStation Now in 2017.
 Lego Indiana Jones was released in 2014 on PlayStation Vita, the successor of PSP, as part of a package of Lego video games.
 The game was available for free from 16 to 30 November 2020 for Xbox One, Xbox Series X and Series S users with Xbox Live Gold.